dpzhuX/ffpack/README.md

 [![DOI](https://zenodo.org/badge/575208693.svg)](https://zenodo.org/badge/latestdoi/575208693)

 ## Purpose
 `FFPACK` ( Fatigue and Fracture PACKage ) is an open-source Python library for fatigue and fracture analysis.
-It supports load cycle counting with ASTM methods, load sequence generators, fatigue damage evaluations, etc. A lot of features are under active development. `FFPACK` is designed to help engineers analyze fatigue and fracture behavior in engineering practice.
+It supports cycle counting with ASTM methods, load sequence generators, fatigue damage evaluations, etc. A lot of features are under active development. `FFPACK` is designed to help engineers analyze fatigue and fracture behavior in engineering practice.

 ## Installation